Faculty

 William Enck, Director

-William Enck is an Associate Professor in the Department of Computer Science at the North Carolina State University where he is director of the Wolfpack Security and Privacy Research (WSPR) laboratory.
-Prof. Enck's research interests span the broad area of systems security, with efforts addressing security challenges in mobile applications, operating systems, cloud services, and networking.
-In particular, his work in mobile application security has led to significant consumer awareness and changes to platforms.
-Prof. Enck was awarded the National Science Foundation CAREER Award and regularly serves on program committees for top conferences in security such as USENIX Security, IEEE Security and Privacy, ACM CCS, and NDSS.
-He is serving as department editor for IEEE Security and Privacy Magazine, as associate editor for ACM TOIT, and on the steering committees of the USENIX Security Symposium and ACM WiSec.
-He was program co-chair of USENIX Security 2018 and ACM WiSec 2016.
+William Enck William Enck is a Professor in the Department of Computer Science at the North Carolina State University where he is co-director of the Secure Computing Institute (SCI) and director of the Wolfpack Security and Privacy Research (WSPR) laboratory.
+Prof. Enck’s research interests span the broad area of systems security with applications to the software supply chain, 5G and cloud infrastructure, mobile platforms, Internet of Things (IoT), and networks.
+In particular, his work in mobile application security has led to significant consumer awareness and changes to platforms, as well as a SIGOPS Hall of Fame Award.
+He is currently serving as Secretary for the USENIX Board of Directors, as associate editor for ACM TOPS, and on the steering committee of the USENIX Security Symposium.
+He was program co-chair of USENIX Security 2018 and is program co-chair of the 2024 and 2025 IEEE Symposium on Security and Privacy (S&P).
 Prior to joining NC State, Prof. Enck earned his Ph.D., M.S., and B.S in Computer Science and Engineering from the Pennsylvania State University in 2011, 2006, and 2004, respectively.
 Prof. Enck is a member of the ACM, IEEE, ISSA, and USENIX.

 Anupam Das